claytonjwong/feedback/README.md

 * What was their agenda?
 * What's wrong with them?

-Then we can ask ourselved:
+Then we can ask ourselves:

 * I wonder if this feedback is in my blind spot?
 * What do you see me doing, or failing to do, which is getting in my own way?